Erectile Dysfunction Test

 Subsequently, we’ll start you on our groundbreaking new testes restoration treatment process.
 Born from our patented ExoSurge™ technology for healing penile trauma, we employ urologic grade shockwave therapy (LISW) directly upon each testicle.
 This proprietary treatment process actually stimulates function of the Leydig cells and generates new cell restoration activity throughout the testes.
 This tandem triggers increased testes size.
 Additionally, enhanced Leydig cells usually result in a 10-20% natural boost of your testosterone production.

 While ExoSurge™ Shockwave Therapy treatments are quick and painless, it takes a few weeks for the induced regenerative cell activity and repair to occur.
 Most patients start noticing improvement within four weeks.
 We can repeat the therapy every six to eight weeks and most men experience noticeable improvement in testicle size within three treatments.

 What is ExoSurge™ Shockwave Therapy?

-ExoSurge™ Urologic Grade Shockwave therapy is a new, non-surgical regenerative therapy which leverages stimulating waves that prompt communication between different cells and activate autogenous stem cell production.
+ExoSurge™ Urologic Grade Shockwave therapy is a new, non-surgical regenerative therapy which leverages stimulating waves that prompt communication between different cells and activate autogenous regenerative cell production.
 The first aspect stimulates recovery, the latter aspect initiates healing.
 ExoSurge™ is applied directly upon the surface of the skin in an area targeted for specific cellular activity based upon patient diagnosis.

 As one of the very first pioneers to investigate the benefits of shockwave therapy for men’s health in the United States, we’ve seen its acceptance grow monumentally, especially within the last two years.